Vamsi-168/RTL_Design-and-Synthesis-using-Sky130/README.md

 # RTL_Design-and-Synthesis-using-Sky130
-This repository focus on the RTL design using verilog and the actual usage guidelines which later goes onto the silicon.
-And also takes care of the Synthesis stage and its effect on the further stages in the ASIC Design cycle.
-Lots of learning ahead : )
+This repository documents my learning journey through a 10-day workshop on RTL Design and Synthesis using the Sky130 PDK.
+It covers practical aspects of Verilog-based RTL design, with a focus on how design choices translate to silicon implementation.
+It also explores the synthesis process and its impact on downstream stages in the ASIC design flow.
+Whether you're a beginner or brushing up on fundamentals, there's a lot to explore here.
+Let’s dive into the world of silicon design—exciting things ahead!